Find the financing you need even with rock-bottom bad credit caused by bankruptcy.

-You might think that if you credit is scraping-the-bottom-of-the-credit-score-barrel-bad because of bankruptcy that there’s no way you’ll ever find someone who will approve financing for you – whether it’s a credit card or a loan.
+You might think that if your credit is scraping-the-bottom-of-the-credit-score-barrel-bad because of bankruptcy that there’s no way you’ll ever find someone who will approve financing for you – whether it’s a credit card or a loan.

 Silly consumer with your conservative lending logic.

-Of course there are ways you can get financing!
+Of course, there are ways you can get financing!
 There are plenty of lenders and creditors that are absolutely willing to take the risk and give you the line of credit you want.
 But the bigger question is, should you really be going for these types of financing or are you just setting yourself up for another round in bankruptcy court?

 First, don’t go for traditional credit cards right after bankruptcy – you either won’t get approved or you’ll face interest rates that are so high it would be ridiculous to charge anything because it’s only asking for trouble.

 But there is one type of credit card specifically designed for people who have bad credit – secured credit card.
-This card offers lower interest even if you have bad credit, because you secure the credit line with a deposit.
+This card offers lower interest even if you have bad credit because you secure the credit line with a deposit.
 Since the creditor has a way to recoup their losses if you don’t pay, you can get approved even if you have the worst credit score possible.